-While the pandemic continues to wreak havoc among so many worldwide, Ross University School of Medicine (RUSM) alumna Jessica August, MD, views these uncertain times as a collegiate opportunity to embrace every ounce of hope and tackle each challenge with a firm sense of purpose.
+While the pandemic continues to wreak havoc among so many worldwide, Ross University School of Medicine (RUSM) alumna Jessica August, MD, views these uncertain times as a collegiate opportunity to embrace every ounce of hope and tackle each challenge with a firm sense of purpose and support healthcare workers.
 “We need to band together and show what we’re made of,” said the infectious disease specialist at Kaiser Hospital in California who consults with colleagues during bedside visits.
 “As healthcare workers, physicians, nurses, respiratory therapists, pharmacists and environmental services—we need to rise to the occasion doing something that we love to do.”

 Jessica has been in lockstep with her colleagues since the start of the pandemic and, like others, fears the ramifications of a quick re-entry into socialization.
 She prefers to re-open in tiers and encourages those with underlying conditions to continue shelter-in-place orders.
 “We need to ensure that we don’t let everything open up like gangbusters right at the beginning.
 We need to take it very slow, knowing there will still be fear.
 The hope is that people have learned” ways to limit the ongoing spread by practicing social etiquette—social distancing, aggressive hand washing and wearing a mask.
 “We have to continue those measures as we transition back into some sort of normal.”